Living in LaSalle

 The town acts as a haven for lovers of water sports and boating, boasting 870 public marina berths, tying the community with Lakeshore for the greatest amount of public water access in the region.
 LaSalle also houses Essex Golf and Country Club which has hosted various PGA tournaments.
 Although the club is members-only, there are a number of public golf courses in the area including Seven Lakes and Dominion.

 The town of LaSalle also features over 30 parks and 25 kilometres of paved trails as well as the Vollmer culture and recreation complex which offers a hub of activity for people of all ages with interests in ice-skating, swimming, soccer, baseball, general exercise and a myriad of special events.

 Strategically located in southwestern Ontario, LaSalle offers numerous pre-designated parcels of land that can accommodate a broad range of residential, commercial, institutional, recreational and light industrial building activity.
 Whether you’re a young family a retiree or a prospecting business owner, LaSalle offers a healthy, vibrant and caring community for whatever you may desire.

 Browse LaSalle Real Estate Listings Online!

 Looking for your new home in Tecumseh, Ontario?
 Get in touch with Our Team.
-Use our website to browse listings for homes for sale in LaSalle, Ontario.
+Use our website to browse listings for LaSalle Real Estate.
 Feel free to get in touch if you have inquiries about any of the homes you see, or if you have any more questions about buying a home in Barrie.